What Is the Physical Presence Test?

 Form 8843 is a tax form that must be filed by certain nonresident aliens, including students, teachers, and professional athletes, who are temporarily present in the United States.

-The form is used to claim a treaty exemption or explain the individual’s circumstances and days of presence in the US for purposes of determining tax residency status.
+The form is used to claim a treaty exemption or explain the individual’s circumstances and days of presence in the US to determine tax residency status.
 The IRS provides detailed instructions on how to fill out and submit the form.

 Physical Presence Test Examples